1. Project Selection

-The goal of the UX Fundamentals class is to take a project from initial idea to clickable prototype.
+The goal of our UX Fundamentals class is to take a project from initial idea to clickable prototype.
 The project can be a real-life challenge, an app idea, or a website idea.
 If you don’t have a project in mind we have sample projects to choose from.

 Once students select their project ideas, it is time for the meat and potatoes of UX, user research.
 Students group together in class and take turns interviewing each other on their respective app/site projects.
 This user research is supplemented with additional research done outside of class.